TheCharmingSociopath/TheCharmingSociopath.github.io/pages/index.md

 I did a joint bachelors and masters in CS from IIIT Hyderabad, affiliated with [CSTAR, IIIT Hyderabad](http://cstar.iiit.ac.in) and [CQST, IIIT Hyderabad](https://cqst.iiit.ac.in/) where I was fortunate to be advised by Prof. [Shantanav Chakraborty](https://sites.google.com/view/shchakra) and Prof [Indranil Chakrabarty](https://sites.google.com/view/indranilchakrabarty/).
 Here I was working on [Quantum Algorithms](https://quantum-journal.org/papers/q-2023-04-27-988/).

 My research interests span theoretical computer science, but I particularly like approximation and quantum algorithms, applied to optimization, natural sciences, and lattices, as well as complexity theory (hardness, non-approximability and its connections to cryptography and physics).
-Recently I have been studying computational lattice problems.
+Recently I have been studying computational lattice problems and their connections to cryptography and quantum computing.
   </div>
 </div>